babangsund/babangsund.com/src/blog/optimize-context-re-render.md

 Chances are, that the answer to the question is simple - you don't.
 At least not in the majority, of the average application.
 After all, “*Premature optimization is the root of all evil*”.

 Sometimes however, you may encounter a situation, where your context value changes frequently enough, for the drop in performance to become noticeable.
-This may be especially true for users on lower-end hardware - unlike us spoiled developers, living blissfully unaware on our $5,000+ Macbooks. :money_with_wings::money_with_wings:
+This may be especially true for users on lower-end hardware - unlike us spoiled developers, living blissfully unaware on our $5,000+ Macbooks.

 >Given the inherent speed of React, optimizations usually needn't be implemented, unless unsatisfactory performance has already been established.